 - Investing time in hobbies is an important factor that contributes to our wellbeing.
-For me it is playing an instrument or dancing or playing with my children.
+For me it is playing an instrument or reading.
 What are yours?

 Whatever it is – make it a time for being where you step out of the doing and fully emerge in the activity that you have chosen.
-If you do those activities mindfully, you will be enjoying them even more and they will be more nourishing for you.
+If you do those activities mindfully, you will be enjoying them even more and they will nourish you.

 So why not start right now in this busy period to treat yourself as if you really mattered?